June 14, 2016 |

-MEMBERS of Kappa Alpha Psi have waged a social media campaign against Donald Trump - and it's not just for the reasons you might think.
-U.S. District Judge Gonzalo P. Curiel belongs to the predominantly African American fraternity, with headquarters in the 2300 block of North Broad Street.
+Members of Kappa Alpha Psi have waged a social media campaign against Donald Trump - and it's not just for the reasons you might think.
+U.S. District Judge Gonzalo P. Curiel belongs to the predominantly African-American fraternity headquartered in the 2300 block of North Broad Street.
 Yes, you read that correctly.
 He's a Nupe.
-Curiel, you may recall, is the judge whom the GOP presidential candidate has accused of being too biased to preside over lawsuits involving Trump University because of his Hispanic ethnicity.
+Curiel, you may recall, is the judge who the GOP presidential candidate has accused of being too biased to preside over lawsuits involving Trump University because of his Hispanic ethnicity.

 August 16, 1995